-1. Parliamentary Question
+1. Written Question

-2. Conditions for Motions of Questions
+2. Conditions for Motions of Written Questions

-The motions of questions, in accordance with the Rules of Procedure, must comply with the following conditions in form and content:
+The motions of written questions, in accordance with the Rules of Procedure, must comply with the following conditions in form and content:

 In addition, in accordance with the Constitution, questions concerning the exercise of judicial power in a case under trial cannot be asked.

 3. Preparation and Process of Motions of Written Questions